Chris Sawyer: Tycoon games (1994–2004)

-Inspired by Sid Meier's Railroad Tycoon, Sawyer began to develop his own games which making use of an isometric game world system he had been designing as a personal project.
+Inspired by Sid Meier's Railroad Tycoon, Sawyer began to develop his own games making use of an isometric game world system he had been designing as a personal project.
 His management simulation game Transport Tycoon was released by MicroProse in 1994 and became a classic of the Tycoon series.
 A year later, he improved and extended the game as Transport Tycoon Deluxe.
 The game sold well, and Sawyer immediately sought to create a sequel.

 While working on the game engine for this sequel, Sawyer began development of RollerCoaster Tycoon.
 Sawyer had been interested in the engineering aspect of roller coasters for some years, but had only ridden a handful of them, including Wild Mouse at Blackpool Pleasure Beach and Thunder Loop Express at Loudoun Castle.
 He developed the game in x86 assembly language by himself, using only the services of freelance graphic designer Simon Foster and composer Allister Brimble.
 Sawyer later used some of the revenue from Transport Tycoon to travel across Europe and the United States, and developed a lifelong interest in roller coasters.
 After creating RollerCoaster Tycoon, he again resumed work on the sequel for Transport Tycoon, but again postponed it to create RollerCoaster Tycoon 2, which launched in 2002.

 Upon completing that project, he returned to work on the Transport Tycoon successor, which finally released in 2004 as Chris Sawyer's Locomotion.
 The game was built atop the engine used by RollerCoaster Tycoon, which by that point appeared dated, and the AI and user interface were poorly received.

 Sawyer also served as a consultant for Atari in the development of RollerCoaster Tycoon 3, which was designed by Frontier Developments and released later in 2004.
 Sawyer had understood that further development of the franchise would require 3D graphics but was not interested and left the work to Frontier.